What does Seymour mean?

 Seymour is a somewhat prominent first name for males (#836 out of 1220, Top 68%) and an even more prominent last name for both adults and children (#1327 out of 150436, Top 1%).
 (2000 U.S. Census)

 Presented below is the birth name popularity of Seymour for boys.
 Seymour reached its apex rank of #223 in the U.S. during the years 1920-1929, but is not found in the list currently.
 (Top 1000 Birth Names Statistics, 2014)

 Popular variation forms of Seymour are Mauricio (#577 in 2014), Maurice (#583), Maury and Morris.
+Forms like Maurits are uncommon.
 Usage of these boy names was at its apex during the years 1920-1929 (usage of 0.5062%) and has become significantly lower since (usage 0.168%, down 66.8%), with the versions Maurice, Morris and Seymour becoming less in vogue.
 Mauricio (#577) is the most trendy name for newborns in this compilation.
 Below is a graphed comparison of the popularity of the boy name Seymour and associated names.
 (Top 1000 Birth Names Statistics, 2014)